ludothegreat/InSpectre/README.md

 # System Monitoring PowerShell Module

-A collection of PowerShell functions to monitor various aspects of your system`s hardware.
+A collection of PowerShell functions to monitor various aspects of your systems hardware.

 ## Get-CpuUsage